crypt0rr/kb/content/tools/framework/netexec/nxc-smb/index.md

 options:
-  -h, --help            show this help message and exit -id CRED_ID [CRED_ID ...]
+  -h, --help            show this help message and exit -H HASH [HASH ...], --hash HASH [HASH ...]
+                        NTLM hash(es) or file(s) containing NTLM hashes --delegate DELEGATE   Impersonate user with S4U2Self + S4U2Proxy
+  --self                Only do S4U2Self, no S4U2Proxy (use with delegate) -d DOMAIN, --domain DOMAIN
+                        domain to authenticate to --local-auth          authenticate locally to each target --port PORT           SMB port (default: 445) --share SHARE         specify a share (default: C$) --smb-server-port SMB_SERVER_PORT
+                        specify a server port for SMB (default: 445) --gen-relay-list OUTPUT_FILE
+                        outputs all hosts that don't require SMB signing to the specified file --smb-timeout SMB_TIMEOUT
+                        SMB connection timeout (default: 2) --laps [LAPS]         LAPS authentification

+Generic:
+  Generic options for nxc across protocols

+  -t THREADS, --threads THREADS
+                        set how many concurrent threads to use (default: 256) --timeout TIMEOUT     max timeout in seconds of each thread --jitter INTERVAL     sets a random delay between each authentication

+Output:
+  Options to set verbosity levels and control output

+  --verbose             enable verbose output
+  --debug               enable debug level information --no-progress         do not displaying progress bar during scan --log LOG             export result into a custom file

+DNS:
+  -6                    Enable force IPv6
+  --dns-server DNS_SERVER
+                        Specify DNS server (default: Use hosts file & System DNS) --dns-tcp             Use TCP instead of UDP for DNS queries --dns-timeout DNS_TIMEOUT
+                        DNS query timeout in seconds (default: 3)

+Authentication:
+  Options for authenticating

-                        database credential ID(s) to use for authentication -u USERNAME [USERNAME ...]
+  -u USERNAME [USERNAME ...], --username USERNAME [USERNAME ...]
                         username(s) or file(s) containing usernames
-  -p PASSWORD [PASSWORD ...]
+  -p PASSWORD [PASSWORD ...], --password PASSWORD [PASSWORD ...]
                         password(s) or file(s) containing passwords
+  -id CRED_ID [CRED_ID ...]
-  --ignore-pw-decoding  Ignore non UTF-8 characters when decoding the password file -k, --kerberos        Use Kerberos authentication --no-bruteforce       No spray when using file for username and password (user1 => password1, user2 => password2 --continue-on-success
+                        database credential ID(s) to use for authentication --ignore-pw-decoding  Ignore non UTF-8 characters when decoding the password file --no-bruteforce       No spray when using file for username and password (user1 => password1, user2 => password2) --continue-on-success
+                        continues authentication attempts even after successes --gfail-limit LIMIT   max number of global failed login attempts --ufail-limit LIMIT   max number of failed login attempts per username --fail-limit LIMIT    max number of failed login attempts per host

+Kerberos:
+  Options for Kerberos authentication

-                        continues authentication attempts even after successes --use-kcache          Use Kerberos authentication from ccache file (KRB5CCNAME) --log LOG             Export result into a custom file --aesKey AESKEY [AESKEY ...]
+  -k, --kerberos        Use Kerberos authentication --use-kcache          Use Kerberos authentication from ccache file (KRB5CCNAME) --aesKey AESKEY [AESKEY ...]
                         AES key to use for Kerberos Authentication (128 or 256 bits) --kdcHost KDCHOST     FQDN of the domain controller.
 If omitted it will use the domain part (FQDN) specified in the target parameter

-  --gfail-limit LIMIT   max number of global failed login attempts --ufail-limit LIMIT   max number of failed login attempts per username --fail-limit LIMIT    max number of failed login attempts per host -M MODULE, --module MODULE
+Servers:
+  Options for nxc servers

+  --server {http,https}
+                        use the selected server (default: https) --server-host HOST    IP to bind the server to (default: 0.0.0.0) --server-port PORT    start the server on the specified port --connectback-host CHOST
+                        IP for the remote system to connect back to

+Modules:
+  Options for nxc modules

+  -M MODULE, --module MODULE
                         module to use
   -o MODULE_OPTION [MODULE_OPTION ...]
                         module options
-  -L, --list-modules    list available modules --options             display module options --server {http,https}
+  -L, --list-modules    list available modules --options             display module options
-                        use the selected server (default: https) --server-host HOST    IP to bind the server to (default: 0.0.0.0) --server-port PORT    start the server on the specified port --connectback-host CHOST
-                        IP for the remote system to connect back to (default: same as server-host) -H HASH [HASH ...], --hash HASH [HASH ...]
-                        NTLM hash(es) or file(s) containing NTLM hashes -d DOMAIN             domain to authenticate to --local-auth          authenticate locally to each target --port {139,445}      SMB port (default: 445) --share SHARE         specify a share (default: C$) --smb-server-port SMB_SERVER_PORT
-                        specify a server port for SMB --gen-relay-list OUTPUT_FILE
-                        outputs all hosts that don't require SMB signing to the specified file --smb-timeout SMB_TIMEOUT
-                        SMB connection timeout, default 2 secondes --laps [LAPS]         LAPS authentification

 Credential Gathering:
   Options for gathering credentials

-  --sam                 dump SAM hashes from target systems --lsa                 dump LSA secrets from target systems --ntds [{drsuapi,vss}]
+  --sam                 dump SAM hashes from target systems --lsa                 dump LSA secrets from target systems --ntds [{vss,drsuapi}]
-                        dump the NTDS.dit from target DCs using the specifed method (default: drsuapi) --dpapi [{nosystem,cookies} ...]
+                        dump the NTDS.dit from target DCs using the specifed method --dpapi [{cookies,nosystem} ...]
-                        dump DPAPI secrets from target systems, can dump cookies if you add "cookies", will not dump SYSTEM dpapi if you add nosystem
+                        dump DPAPI secrets from target systems, can dump cookies if you add 'cookies', will not dump SYSTEM dpapi if you add nosystem

-Credential Gathering:
-  Options for gathering credentials

-  --mkfile MKFILE       DPAPI option.
+  --sccm [{disk,wmi}]   dump SCCM secrets from target systems --mkfile MKFILE       DPAPI option.
 File with masterkeys in form of {GUID}:SHA1 --pvk PVK             DPAPI option.
 File with domain backupkey --enabled             Only dump enabled targets from DC